Sid2697/Blog_Sid/_posts/2020-08-10-Ego_action.markdown

 comments: true
 ---

-This paper aims at improving action recognition accuracy in the egocentric videos using a two-stream Convolutional Neural Network (CNN) architecture.
+This paper aims at improving action recognition accuracy in the egocentric videos by using a two-stream Convolutional Neural Network (CNN) architecture.
 Here, one stream learns the appearance information, whereas the other stream learns the motion information.
 The two-stream CNN proposed is able to capture the object attributes and hand-object configurations.

 ### Methodology (Egocentric Activity Deep Network)
 For a given video sequence, the task here is to predict object, action, and activity labels.
 For this task a two-stream CNN is used.
 The two-streams are divided as: (a) ObjectNet and (b) ActionNet.